 Out of year requests can only be made at the end of an academic year and prior to the date you are expected to re-enrol for the new academic year.
 For USW students studying at the University requests must be made using the Request to Interrupt Studies Form .
 Forms can be requested in Advice Zone Online.
 Students at partner institutions or studying University of South Wales courses through distance delivery should email or telephone their course contact.

 If circumstances are making it difficult for you to continue with your course, you can make a request to interrupt your studies.
-If accepted, your request will allow you to take time out and resume your studies at a later date, usually at the start of the next academic year.
+If accepted, your request will allow you to take time out and resume your studies, usually at the start of the next academic year.

-has several Frequently Asked Questions on Interrupting Studies, and you can ask a new question if you need to.
-If you would prefer to speak to someone in person contact your campus Advice Zone
+Advice Zone Online has several Frequently Asked Questions on Interrupting Studies, and you can ask a new question if you need to.
+If you would prefer to speak to someone in person contact your campus Advice Zone.

 You will receive notification of the outcome of your request and advice on what to do next via Advice Zone Online.
 This will normally be within 5 working days of the decision being made by the Extenuating Circumstances panel.